George “Machine Gun Kelly” Barnes | Authentic Gangster Era Signature & COA | Circa 1930's

 Features

-- Authentic ink signature of George “Machine Gun Kelly” Barnes (1900–1954)
+- Authentic ink signature of George “Machine Gun” Kelly Barnes (1900–1954)

-- Professionally framed for archival preservation and display
+- Professionally framed for preservation and display

-- Accompanied by forensic COA verifying authenticity
+- Accompanied by forensic Certificate of Authenticity (COA)

 - Rare relic from the Prohibition and gangster era of American history